ConfusedAnt/FEAOF/README.md

-# PepHarmony
+# FEAOF

-This repository contains the code for the paper [PepHarmony: A Multi-View Contrastive Learning Framework for Integrated Sequence and Structure-Based Peptide Representatio](https://arxiv.org/abs/2401.11360).
+This repository contains the code for the paper [FEAOF: A Transferable Framework Applied to Prediction of hERG-Related Cardiotoxicity](https://arxiv.org/abs/2401.11360).

 ## Introduction